PARENT RESILIENCE PROGRAM

 Latonia Westerfield

-La Tonia Bussell-Packard, Parent Resilience Specialist
+La Tonia Bussell-Packard, Peer Support Specialist

 Latonia Westerfield

-La Tonia is a queer Black femme who supports pregnant and parenting families as a Parent Resilience Specialist in Pierce County.
+La Tonia is a queer Black femme who supports pregnant and parenting families as a Parent Resilience Specialist in King County.
 They serve as an encouraging resource and witness for parents navigating the perinatal mental health landscape by using their firsthand experience as a parent who has lived with anxiety and depression.
 La Tonia knows firsthand the barriers that exist for Black and queer folx seeking support for their mental health.
 La Tonia has experienced personal and professional loss, which allows them to offer supportive tools and skills that are based on lived experience and shared community ways of ‘knowing’ and processing grief and loss.

 La Tonia has spent the last 7+ years advocating for families, attending births, and providing compassionate care as a birth doula and student midwife.
 They graduated from midwifery school in June 2021 and now practice and attend births as a traditional midwife.
-In all their work,
+In all their work, La Tonia centers Black, Indigenous, and QTPOC families in their role as a midwife, doula, and peer.
+They use the framework and lens of reproductive justice, the intersections of race, class, gender/sexuality, and ability, and radical rest politics when supporting families in their community.

 Untitled design (9)